iamcodemaker/rust-wc/README.md

 `-c` (bytes) and `-l` (lines) options, rust-wc is slightly faster for everything else.

+GNU wc is licenced under the GPLv3+ and rust-wc is licenced under the MIT license.

 Future Improvements
 -------------------
 There is an `mmap` branch that contains an implementation using mmap instead of